rt64/rt64/README.md

 **Development of these features is still ongoing and will be added to this repository when they're ready.** Thank you for your patience!

 # Features available
-* Modern N64 renderer built on the latest APIs (D3D12 and Vulkan).
+* Modern N64 renderer built on the latest APIs (D3D12, Vulkan and Metal).
 * Uses ubershaders to guarantee no stutters due to pipeline compilation.
 * Brand new architecture designed around offering novel enhancements.
 * High level of accuracy and no tolerance for game-specific workarounds to achieve correct rendering.